-Updated January 17, 2023.
+Updated April 28, 2023.
 This article was thoroughly audited by multiple golf experts and coaches for its accuracy.
 You can read more about our rigorous testing protocol here.

-Drivers are a tricky club to master for beginners.
+Golf drivers are a tricky club to master for beginners.

-There are several shortcuts and features to look for in a driver that will certainly help shorten the beginner’s learning curve.
+There are several shortcuts and features to look for in a golf driver that will certainly help shorten the beginner’s learning curve.

 Here’s our list of the 9 best drivers for beginners.

-Top Rated Drivers for Beginners in 2023
+Our Drivers for Beginners Recommendations

 Best Drivers for Beginners and High Handicappers